ReactiveX/RxGo/doc/error.md

 ## Overview

-Return the eventual Observable error.
+Return the first error thrown by an Observable.

 This method is blocking.